William Standish Knowles

 William Standish Knowles (June 1, 1917 – June 13, 2012) was an American chemist.
 He was born in Taunton, Massachusetts.
 Knowles was one of the recipients of the 2001 Nobel Prize in Chemistry.
 He split half the prize with Ryōji Noyori for their work in asymmetric synthesis, specifically for his work in hydrogenation reactions.
 The other half was awarded to K. Barry Sharpless for his work in oxidation reactions.

 Education

 Knowles attended Berkshire School in Sheffield, Massachusetts.
-He led his class academically and upon graduation was admitted to Harvard University after passing the College Board exams.
+He led his class academically and upon graduation was admitted to Harvard University.
 Feeling that he was too young to go to college, Knowles spent a year at Phillips Academy in Andover, Massachusetts.
 At the end of the year, he captured his first award in chemistry, the school's $50 Boylston Prize.

 After his year in preparatory school, Knowles attended Harvard, where he majored in chemistry, focusing on organic chemistry.
 He received his undergraduate degree in 1939, and attended Columbia University for graduate school.